 There is no standard definition of "adolescent".
 Adolescents are defined very broadly as youths between the ages of 10 to 18.
-Using this definition, there were approximately 39.9 million adolescents in the United States in 2003, according to the US Census Bureau.
-The adolescent patient is recognized as having distinctive needs^{3,4} due to: (1) a potentially high caries rate; (2) increased risk for traumatic injury and periodontal disease; (3) a tendency for poor nutritional habits; (4) an increased esthetic desire and awareness; (5) complexity of combined orthodontic and restorative care (eg, congenitally missing teeth); (6) dental phobia; (7) initiation of tobacco use; (8) pregnancy; (9) eating disorders; and (10) unique social and psychological needs.
+Using this definition, there were approximately 41.5 million adolescents in the United States in 2008, according to the US Census Bureau.
+The adolescent patient is recognized as having distinctive needs due to: (1) a potentially high caries rate; (2) increased risk for traumatic injury and periodontal disease; (3) a tendency for poor nutritional habits; (4) an increased esthetic desire and awareness; (5) complexity of combined orthodontic and restorative care (eg, congenitally missing teeth); (6) dental phobia; (7) potential use of tobacco, alcohol, and other drugs; (8) pregnancy; (9) eating disorders; and (10) unique social and psychological needs.
 5-8

 Treatment of the adolescent patient can be multifaceted and complex.
-An accurate, comprehensive, and up-to-date medical history is necessary for correct diagnosis and effective treatment planning.
+An accurate, comprehensive, and upto-date medical history is necessary for correct diagnosis and effective treatment planning.
 Familiarity with the patient's medical history is essential to decreasing the risk of aggravating a medical condition while rendering dental care.
 If the parent is unable to provide adequate details regarding a patient's medical history, consultation with the medical health care provider may be indicated.
 The practitioner also may need to obtain additional information confidentially from an adolescent patient.